Atelier: French. noun. ate·lier (a-təl-ˈyā): workshop; an artist’s or designer’s studio.

 Kathryn Mariner, University of Rochester

-Sarah Besky, Brown University
+Sarah Besky, Cornell University

-Nomi Stone, Princeton University
+Nomi Stone, University of Texas at Dallas

 Christien Tompkins, Rutgers University